NBISweden/workshop-RNAseq/labs/index.md

 *	[Tutorial for RNA seq Quality Control](QC_lab)

 ### Small RNA analysis
-When working with small RNA RNA-seq reads, this case miRNA, there are some analysis that are different  This will be covered in this labs.
+When working with small RNA RNA-seq reads, this case miRNA, there are some analysis that are different.
+This will be covered in this lab.

 *	[Tutorial for small RNA analysis](smallRNA-lab)